User Session Recording Technology for Security and Compliance Training Course

 - Set up and configure Active Directory.

-- Establish a domain and define user and device access rights.
+- Set up a domain and define access rights of users and devices.

 - Manage users and machines through Group Policies.